Supreme Leader Snoke

 Supreme Leader Snoke is a fictional character in the Star Wars franchise.
-He was created by J. J. Abrams, Lawrence Kasdan, and Michael Arndt for the 2015 film Star Wars: The Force Awakens, in which he is introduced as the Supreme Leader of the First Order, a military junta formed from the fallen Galactic Empire.
-In the films, Snoke is a CGI character voiced and performed by Andy Serkis via motion capture.
+He is an artificial being created by the resurrected Sith Lord, Emperor Palpatine, who is aligned with the dark side of the Force.
+He was introduced in The Force Awakens (2015) as the Supreme Leader of the First Order and the master of Kylo Ren.
+He subsequently appeared in The Last Jedi (2017), in which he is killed by Ren.
+In the films, Snoke is a computer-generated character performed by Andy Serkis using motion capture.
+Serkis returned to the role and briefly voiced him in The Rise of Skywalker (2019).

-The character appears as a main villain in the first two films of the sequel trilogy, specifically as the overarching antagonist of The Force Awakens (2015) and later as the secondary antagonist of The Last Jedi (2017)—and is referenced in The Rise of Skywalker (2019).
-The Star Wars universe establishes Snoke as a Force-sensitive artificial being who was created by Emperor Palpatine, and used by him to reclaim control of the galaxy.
-As Palpatine's puppet ruler, Snoke manipulates Luke Skywalker's nephew, Ben Solo, into becoming Kylo Ren.
-Aside from the films, Snoke appears in related Star Wars media.

 Character

 Development

 Snoke's appearance changed throughout principal photography and post-production of The Force Awakens.
 Andy Serkis said, "It's the first time I've been on set not yet knowing what the character's gonna look like.
 I mean, talk about secrecy!"
-According to the actor, the character's appearance, voice of darth, and movements evolved as he and the film's writer/director J. J. Abrams challenged the visual effects team.
+According to the actor, the character's appearance, voice and movements evolved as he and the film's writer/director J. J. Abrams challenged the visual effects team.

 According to The Force Awakens senior sculptor Ivan Manzella, "Snoke almost became a female at one point.
 J. J. picked out a maquette he liked and then we took it to a full-size version, sculpted in plasteline.
 J. J. and [creature creative supervisor Neal Scanlan] didn't want him to be old and decrepit, like [Emperor Palpatine]."
 Manzella later revealed that, influenced by a reference by Abrams to Hammer House of Horror, he partially based a maquette of Snoke on Peter Cushing, who portrayed Grand Moff Tarkin in the original Star Wars film.